abhigyanprksh/Documentation-using-Sphinx/docs/index.rst

 Using with Read the Docs
 ************************

-* Since we have already create a ``.readthedocs.yml`` file, all we need to do is to import the repository on Read the Docs and proceed with the build.
+* Since we have already created a ``.readthedocs.yml`` file, all we need to do is to import the repository on Read the Docs and proceed with the build.
 Project name and versioning can be specified there.

 **************************